• Skip to primary navigation

 • Avocado oil spray: I spritz avocado oil on the nuggets to ensure a crispy end product.

-How to make gluten-free and nut-free chicken nuggets
+How to make gluten-free air fryer chicken nuggets

 Place a wire rack in a rimmed baking sheet.
 Set it aside.